ShanksChen/CarND-Behavioral-Cloning-P3/writeup_report.md

 Therefore, I did data augementation.

-### Result
+### Conclusion

-I just keep the car on the first track.
+I just keep the car on the first track by the model.
+I haved tested four situation on the track two, but failed.

 I really want to finish this project on my local computer, but the problem I mentioned before has plagued me for nearly three days.
 I have to choose to complete this project on the workspace.